Open

 Before starting business dealings with a new supplier, Canon conducts an assessment based on the Canon Supplier Code of Conduct and other reference standards of whether the company fulfills all requisite standards in terms of corporate ethics (legal compliance, product safety, management of confidential information, human rights, labor, health and safety, intellectual property rights protection, etc.), environmental conservation (chemical substance management, prevention of air pollution and water pollution, proper disposal of waste, initiatives aimed at conserving energy and resources, reduction of GHG, and biodiversity conservation), finance, and production structure (quality, cost, delivery, manufacturing capacity, and management).

 Only those suppliers who meet these criteria are accepted onto the Supplier List.
-Canon conducts an annual survey of suppliers registered on the list (see figure below, Supplier Evaluation System) and makes a comprehensive evaluation based on the survey results, performance as a supplier, and other factors.
+Canon conducts an annual survey of suppliers registered on the list and makes a comprehensive evaluation based on the survey results, performance as a supplier, and other factors.
 The results are then reflected in the supplier list, enabling us to preferentially deal with suppliers with high evaluations.
 We conduct on-site audits of suppliers with low evaluations and provide guidance and instruction for improvement.
 In particular, Canon may choose to terminate business with suppliers if they are not complying with laws and social norms covering areas such as human rights, labor, and the environment.

 Supplier Evaluation System